The Sorceress' Revolt

 “That is the nature of Tanshi’s luck: his ability to explain and understand.
 If we help him now, we will destroy the natural order of things.
 Tanshi, like all humans, must understand the knowledge of the book on his own.”

 “I know.
-It was a mistake for him to get his hands on the Book of Desires and Treasures and we can’t interfere.
+It was a mistake for him to get his hands on the Book of Desires and Treasures.
+I know that we can’t interfere.
 But I also feel like we should interfere,” En Kō said.
 His expression became speculative.

 “I think I understand,” Kyūten Genyo said.
 “Right now, the Book of Desires and Treasures is useless to humanity.
 The bulk of its knowledge is in the hands of a woman who will only cause harm.
 The knowledge will be misused and cause trouble throughout the world.
 I fear this is a danger for whoever acquires the knowledge.”